BYUCS452F2021/FoodDash/food-dash-server/README.md

 You need Maven installed on your machine to run tests prior to making your pull requests.
 You also need to have Maven using jdk 11 or higher.
 You can check by running `mvn --version`.

-Running `mvn verify` or `mvn test` on your local machine requires that your environment has the two environment variables specified above.
-Make sure you have them in your environment for the commands to run locally.

 ## Run tests on authenticated server
 TODO